flybywiresim/docs/docs/beginner-guide/after-landing.md

 **Turning into the Gate**

- When turning into the gate turn off your nose wheel light and your runway turn off lights to not blind the ground personnel.
-This of course is only done if enough lighting is available to safely park into the gate.
-Turn them off if they were used to assist in parking.
+ When turning into the gate turn off your `NOSE` light and your `RWY TURN OFF` lights to not blind the ground personnel.
+This of course is only done at this point if enough lighting is available to safely park into the gate.

 ![Taxi lights off](../assets/beginner-guide/after-landing/Lights_Taxi_off.png "Lights_Taxi_off.png"){width=320}